nestorwheelock/fleetflow/README.md

 **What if your entire operation ran itself?**

-CarFlow is a custom-built rental management system designed specifically for local car rental businesses like yours.
+FleetFlow is a custom-built rental management system designed specifically for local car rental businesses like yours.
 No more generic software that doesn't fit.
 No more monthly subscription fees eating into your profits.
 One investment, and it's yours forever.

 ---

-## The Problems CarFlow Solves
+## The Problems FleetFlow Solves

 ### Double-Bookings Cost You Customers
 Ever promised a car that was already rented?
-CarFlow's smart calendar **prevents conflicts automatically**.
+FleetFlow's smart calendar **prevents conflicts automatically**.
 When a vehicle is booked, it's blocked—period.
 Your staff can't accidentally create overlapping reservations.

 ### Paper Contracts Slow Everything Down
 Customers waiting while you hunt for forms.
 Contracts getting lost.
 No way to find that agreement from 6 months ago.
-CarFlow generates **professional PDF contracts instantly** and stores them forever.
+FleetFlow generates **professional PDF contracts instantly** and stores them forever.
 One click, done.

 ### You Have No Idea What's Actually Happening
 Which vehicles make the most money?
 Which ones sit on the lot?
 What's your average rental length?
 Right now, you're guessing.
-CarFlow gives you a **real-time dashboard** showing today's pickups, returns, overdue vehicles, and fleet status at a glance.
+FleetFlow gives you a **real-time dashboard** showing today's pickups, returns, overdue vehicles, and fleet status at a glance.

 ### Check-Outs Take Forever
 Writing down mileage on paper.
 Taking photos on your phone.
 Hoping you remember where you saved them.
-CarFlow's **guided check-out workflow** walks your staff through every step: mileage, fuel level, condition report, photos, signature—all captured digitally and attached to the reservation.
+FleetFlow's **guided check-out workflow** walks your staff through every step: mileage, fuel level, condition report, photos, signature—all captured digitally and attached to the reservation.

 ### Customers Can't Book Online
 They have to call.
 You have to answer.
 Back and forth about dates and vehicles.
 Meanwhile, your competitor has a website where customers book in 2 minutes.
-CarFlow's **customer portal** lets them browse your fleet, check availability, and book 24/7—even while you sleep.
+FleetFlow's **customer portal** lets them browse your fleet, check availability, and book 24/7—even while you sleep.

 ### You Can't Find That Customer's Info
 "Didn't they rent from us before?
 What was their license number?"
-CarFlow keeps a **complete customer database** with contact info, license details, documents, and full rental history.
+FleetFlow keeps a **complete customer database** with contact info, license details, documents, and full rental history.
 Search by name, email, or phone in seconds.

 ---